grzesiek-galezowski/tdd-ebook/manuscript/150_Part2Marker.md

--# Part 2: The Object-Oriented World
+-# Part 2: Object-Oriented World

 Most of the examples in the previous part were about a single object that did not have dependencies on other objects (with an exception of some values -- strings, integers, enums etc.).
 This is not how most OO systems are built.
 In this part, we are finally going to look at scenarios where multiple objects work together as a system.